olioak/tiljavascript/notes/plan.md

   - show video of how i built the til

 # _MISC_

+- try to initialize variable that doesnt exist (scope)
+- a variable is like an address to a container for non-primitive values (arrs, fns, objs).
+- variables aren't the values, they are the containers for the values (think a bag contains a rock but the bag is not a rock )
+- "Throughout this article, you'll be asked to type in lines of code to test your understanding of the content."

 - TIL you can add many empty lines
 - add string with number
 - number inside a string (think excel formats)